davidwilliford99/davidwilliford99/README.md

 <hr />

 ## My Coding Journey
 <p>I started programming when I was 19.
 I had grown up playing a lot of video games and being surrounded by technology.
 I always was curious of the magic happening within these devices.
 I tinkered around with Python and C++ at first, mostly writing small scripts to solve math problems or control an Arduino.
-Then I began to see the vastness of the software feild, and how inmportant it is in the modern world.
-I switched my major to computer science shortly after, and I never thought I could enjoy a subject as much as I do. </p>
+Then I began to create applications, and that is really when I fell in love with programming.
+Nothing is more satisfying than building a working application peice by peice, and seeing it all come together.
+I switched my major to computer science shortly after I began coding, and I never thought I could enjoy a subject as much as I do. </p>

 <hr />